 Biomagnetic Imaging Laboratory

 The Biomagnetic Imaging Laboratory (BIL) is focused on improving non-invasive functional brain imaging methods so that we can develop a better understanding of the dynamics of brain networks involved in processing and learning of complex human behaviors, such as speech and language.
-We use multiple modalities of brain imaging in conjuction with other tools, such as:
+We use multiple modalities of brain imaging in conjunction with other tools, such as:

 Magnetoencephalographic Imaging (MEGI)